Update 14 August 2020

 After months of lockdown because of the Covid-19 pandemic, Europe’s borders are beginning to open for pilgrimage and tourism.

 The Confraternity wants to emphasise that all potential travellers should follow the guidelines and rules set down by their own national authorities.
-At the time of publication the UK Foreign and Commonwealth Office (FCO) still advises against all but essential travel.
 If and when you do set out, it is vital to have travel insurance that would cover cancellations, or unexpected delays and medical and hospital bills.
 This EU website https://reopen.europa.eu/en gives up-to-the-minute information on the regulations concerning entry to and exit from the countries of the European Union.

 The EAVF (European Association of the View Francigene) website has regular updates on accommodation opening.

 Update 24 August 2020: Travel between Dover and Calais – Covid update